We are particularly interested in opportunities that:

 As vice president for programs, Lisa leads the foundation’s grant activities and serves on the executive team.
 Prior to joining Houston Endowment in 2013, Lisa was general counsel and vice president for talent support at YES Prep Public Schools, where she served on the management team of the charter management organization.
 Prior to joining YES Prep, Lisa provided consulting services on a variety of education related projects, including development of the Rice University Children’s Campus and assessment and planning for Rice’s K-12 initiatives.
 She has also been a visiting professor at Texas Southern University Law School.
 Earlier in her career, Lisa served as director of professional development for the Texas offices of McKinsey & Company and practiced labor and employment law as a partner at Bracewell in Houston.
 She earned a bachelor’s degree from the University of Michigan and a law degree from the University of California, Los Angeles.
 A native Texan, Lisa enjoys spending time with her family, including several rescue dogs currently living in their home.

 As senior program officer, Elizabeth oversees grantmaking for the foundation’s health and environmental portfolios as well as a portion of the arts and culture portfolio.
 Prior to joining the foundation in 2009, Elizabeth served as Director of Harris County Public Health’s Office of Policy and Planning, where she led strategic planning activities concerning health promotion, infectious disease, air and water quality, neighborhood conditions, climate change and emergency response.
 In addition, Elizabeth oversaw the department’s legislative activities, community-based assessment processes and outcomes evaluation framework.
 In the late 1990’s, Elizabeth served as a fellow for the U.S. Centers for Disease Control and Prevention.
 Elizabeth received a Bachelor of Arts degree from Rice University and a master’s degree from the University of Texas School of Public Health.
-A native of Oxford, Mississippi, Elizabeth is a past President of the Junior League of Houston, and she and her husband Jason are the proud parents of sons Jay and Tait.
+Elizabeth currently serves on the boards of LINK Houston and the Funders’ Network for Smart Growth and Livable Communities, and is a past President of the Junior League of Houston.
+A native of Oxford, Mississippi, she and her husband Jason are the proud parents of sons Jay and Tait.

 Russ oversees the foundation’s focus on ensuring post-secondary success through promoting school systems that effectively educate all students, increasing the number of highly effective teachers and school leaders, and strengthening the systems that increase college completion.
 A Houston native, Russ earned a Bachelor of Science degree from Texas A&M University and a Masters of Public Policy concentrating on K-12 Education Policy from Peabody College at Vanderbilt University.
 Russ has experience in a range of positions across elementary, middle, and high schools — including work as a teacher, teacher trainer, assistant principal, and principal — within both public and charter school systems.
 Additionally, Russ has training in educational research and evaluation, with work experience at both the district and university level.
 Prior to joining the Houston Endowment in 2017, he served as a middle school assistant principal and Manager of School Climate Systems for KIPP: New Orleans Schools, where he led professional development focused on improving school climate, implementing restorative practices, and developing leadership skills.
 His favorite class to teach is Algebra II.
 In his free time, Russ enjoys playing the trombone, coaching youth sports, and spending time outdoors with his wife, Carrie, and their dog, Franklin.